 Difference between Tilling and Aerating?

 Tilling is the process of loosening and upturning the soil to make its consistency suitable for roots of the plants to penetrate the ground.

 Aerating is a technique to pull out weeds from amongst the plants and keeping soil lose enough to keep it oxygenated.

-Tilling and aerating are similar processes, but tilling is done before the plants are sown in the ground to provide them room to grow, whereas, aerating is done after the plants have started growing to get rid of the weeds and keep the soil oxygenated.
-Tillers are used for tilling the soil and cultivators are used for aerating.
+Tilling and aerating are similar processes, but tilling is before the plants are sown in the ground to give them room to grow.
+Aerating is after the plants are growing to remove weeds and keep the soil full of oxygen.
+Tillers are for tilling the soil and cultivators are for aerating.
 Cultivators are smaller than tillers in order to protect plants from harm while aerating and de-weeding the ground.

 Difference Between a Cultivator and Tiller?

 Why Buy a Rototiller?

-Using a spade, hand trowels, hand forks, can be used to till a piece of land if one has the time and energy to invest in.
-Plus, lifting and handling these tools may involve serious risk to spine health.
-Motorised rototillers are a blessing for you if you want a perfectly tilled yard with a uniform soil consistency in no time.
-They can also be used for enriching the soil with fertilisers, compost manure and other additives, in an evenly.
-And make tilling less of a task and are cost effective as compared to hiring a gardener or renting one from someone else to do the same.
+A spade, hand trowels, hand forks, can till a piece of land if one has the time and energy to invest in them.
+Plus, lifting and handling these tools involves serious risk to spine health.
+Rototillers with motors are a blessing if you want a perfectly tilled yard with a uniform soil consistency in no time.
+They can also enrich the soil with fertilisers, compost manure and other additives.

 What Should You Look for in a Tiller?